Menu

 Dress Code

-• A smart formal blouse or fitted shirt must be worn.
-Both must have sleeves, must be long enough to cover the midriff and must not be low cut.
+• A smart/business style formal blouse or fitted shirt must be worn.
+This must be long enough to cover the midriff and must not be low cut.

-• Shoes must be smart, not have exaggerated soles or heels (maximum heel height of 3cm) and must be formal in style
+• Smart shoes or ankle boots, they must not have exaggerated soles or heels (maximum heel height of 3cm) and must be formal in style.

 Hair